Skip main navigation

 MRS Benchmark Standards provide a standard which individuals can be measured against for eligibility for Certified Membership of MRS.

 The Benchmark Standards demonstrate what being an MRS Certified Member means in terms of the competency of practitioners, and the knowledge, skills and attitudes expected at this level.
-Some of the standards have more weight than others, although all of the standards are important.
+Some of the standards have more weight than others, although all the standards are important.

 Standard 1: Ethical & legal considerations governing the conduct of MRS members